You depend on your AC to get through summer, so the last thing you want is to realize your AC unit isn’t working. Don’t call a technician just yet.

 Step One

 First, make sure the thermostat switch is in the “on” position and set to “cool” or AC.
-If that doesn’t solve the problem, check a programmable thermostat for any override programs that may have engaged and caused an issue with the air conditioner.
+If that doesn’t solve the problem, check a programmable thermostat’s display for any override programs that may have engaged and caused an issue with the air conditioner.
+This is a tip particularly intended for those tech-savvy ones among you.

 Step Two

 In some cases, programmable thermostats require batteries.
-If so, replace them with new batteries to make sure the thermostat has power as this might solve the problem.
+If this is the case, it’s time to grab your trusty screwdriver and replace them with new batteries to ensure the thermostat’s circuit has power, as this might restore the functionality of the device and solve the problem.

 Step Three

 Have a family member or a friend stand by the furnace while you stand by the thermostat.
-Use your cell phone or, if you have them, walkie-talkies to communicate while running this test.
+Use your cell phone or, if you have them, walkie-talkies to communicate while testing the system’s temperature response.
+This way, each member of the team will be aware of the steps being taken.
 Once everyone is ready, change the thermostat switch to heat.
-The furnace should respond immediately, but the AC might have a delayed response.
+The furnace should respond immediately, but the AC might have a delayed response which is a sign of the energy-efficient systems.

 Step Four